How to Fix Netflix Not Working on Samsung TV: (Easy!)[Updated 2023]

 Internet connectivityCheck your Wi-Fi or wired internet connection and ensure that it is properly connected.

-Outdated app or firmwareUpdate the Netflix app or the firmware of your Samsung TV to the latest version.
+Outdated app or firmwareUpdate the Netflix app or the firmware of your TV to the latest version.

-Restart Samsung TVRestart your Samsung TV and try accessing Netflix again.
+Restart Samsung displayRestart your TV and try accessing again.

 Cause and Solution Table for Netflix

-If Netflix is not loading on your Samsung TV, there are a few things you can try to fix the problem.
+If Netflix is not loading on your TV, there are a few things you can try to fix the problem.

 1. Restart your modem and router.
 This will reset your internet connection and may fix the problem.